Cheap Turtle Tank Setup (Under $200!)

 Because we are working with a budget, we need to look for a light that fits our criteria:

-This 50 watt UV-A and UV-B light from Gacent that goes for less than $10 would work here.
+This 23 watt UV-A and UV-B light that goes for between $10 – $15 is a great option.

 Now, anyone that has had any experience with these types of lights knows that the filament inside often breaks, they can suddenly burn out and their strength drops dramatically after several months of use.